 - Over The Counter Medications- Many Migraine Strong members mentioned using medications such as meclizine sold as Dramamine or Bonine.
 They also like antihistamine’s like Zytec, Benadryl or Flonase nasal spray.
 You can also obtain Meclizine by prescription from your doctor.

 Dizziness Relief to Avoid

-What you should not attempt by yourself at home is the Epley maneuver or other maneuvers like it.
-The Epley is specifically meant to move loose crystals back into position for people who are experiencing BPPV (benign paroxysmal positional vertigo).
+The epley maneuver for dizziness- What you should not attempt by yourself at home is the Epley maneuver or other maneuvers like it.
+The Epley is specifically meant to move loosened crystals back into position for people who are experiencing BPPV (benign paroxysmal positional vertigo).
 Dizziness felt in vestibular migraine stems from your brain, not your ears.
 So maneuvers like the Epley are not effective for us.
 Not only that, it can be dangerous.
 If you have BPPV and don’t perform the maneuver properly, crystals can get stuck in an ear canal causing constant spinning vertigo.
 It’s always best to have procedures like this performed by a trained medical professional.

 I can’t leave you without mentioning one important side note.
 Beloved dizzy Dr. Hain reports the average age of his patients is about 50 years old.
 This is right around the age of menopause or perimenopause.
 If you have an increase in dizzy symptoms around mid life it may be tied to fluctuating hormones.
-Read Danielle’s article for loads of information on this topic.
+Check out Danielle’s article for loads of information on this interesting topic.

 This article has been updated and refreshed since it’s original publication date in July, 2020.